Processes and Guidelines

 A “medical emergency” is defined as any situation where an individual’s physical and/or psychological health is at serious risk and immediate action must be taken to protect the individual or others.

-Possible Sanctions and Outcomes
+Possible Sanctions and Educational Conditions

 Revocation of Degree

-The University reserves the right to revoke an awarded degree for fraud in receipt of the degree or for serious disciplinary violations committed by a student prior to the student’s graduation.
+The University reserves the right to revoke an awarded degree for fraud in receipt of the degree, or for serious disciplinary violations committed by a student prior to the student’s graduation.

 Students found responsible for conduct violations may appeal decisions made by an official and/or board.
 Instructions for initiating an appeal will be provided in every conduct decision letter.
-In incidents involving acts of violence as well as cases brought under the Sexual Misconduct Policy, the complaining individual may also appeal under these procedures.
-The basis for an appeal is limited to questions of fact, questions of procedure, and severity of sanction.
+In incidents involving acts of violence as well as cases brought under the Sexual and/or Relationship Misconduct Policy, the complaining individual may also appeal under these procedures.
+The basis for an appeal is limited to questions of fact, questions of procedure and severity of sanction.

-Question of Fact—Students may appeal on “questions of fact” by introducing new information that would significantly affect the outcome of the case.
+- Question of Fact— Students may appeal on “questions of fact” by introducing new information that would significantly affect the outcome of the case.
 Information introduced that was not known or could not be reasonably known at the time of the hearing by the student shall be considered new information.
 Evidence that was known but withheld by the student shall not constitute a question of fact and will not be considered upon appeal.

-Question of Procedure—Appeals will be considered on the basis of “questions of procedure” by demonstrating that the procedural guidelines established in this document were breached and that such departure from established procedure significantly affected the outcome of the case.
+- Question of Procedure—Appeals will be considered on the basis of “questions of procedure” by demonstrating that the procedural guidelines established in this document were breached, and that such departure from established procedure significantly affected the outcome of the case.

-Severity of Sanction—Students may appeal the “severity of sanction” that has been imposed by presenting a statement that explains why they believe the sanction should be reconsidered.
+- Severity of Sanction— Students may appeal the “severity of sanction” that has been imposed by presenting a statement that explains why they believe the sanction should be reconsidered.